flynn/flynn/docs/content/installation/manual.md

 Before we get going with the installation, please note that if you plan on running a multi-node cluster, you should boot at least 3 nodes for cluster stability.

-*NOTE: If you are installing on Linode, you need to use native kernels (rather than Linode kernels) for AUFS support, see [this guide](https://www.linode.com/docs/tools-reference/custom-kernels-distros/run-a-distributionsupplied-kernel-with-pvgrub) for instructions on how to switch.*
+*NOTE: If you are installing on a provider that uses a customized kernel by default, you need to use the native Ubuntu kernel instead of of a custom kernel for AUFS support.
+On Linode, [use this guide](https://www.linode.com/docs/tools-reference/custom-kernels-distros/run-a-distributionsupplied-kernel-with-pvgrub) for instructions on how to switch.*